10 Holiday Pet Safety Tips

 Unless you know them and are able to keep a close watch, say no to visiting pets.
 New visiting pets can add stress to an already anxious pet, which could result in aggressive behaviour or acting out.

-If Christmas pet visitors are unavoidable, try separating different areas of the house where pets can be while unattended.
+If Christmas pet visitors are unavoidable, try separating different areas of the house where pets can stay while unattended.
 Only allow interaction when you can give them your full attention.

 Other holiday pet safety tips for pets include being aware of traffic in and out of your house, as an open door can quickly lead to an impromptu escape.
-Be careful around doors.
 Consider keeping your pet in a comfortable area where they can’t get out as guests come and go.

-Better to be safe than sorry- ensure your pet always wears identification tags on her collar and is microchipped.
+Better to be safe than sorry- ensure your pets always wear proper and up-to-date identification tags on their collar and are microchipped.
 This will increase the chances of getting your favourite furry friend back should they escape during the festivities.
 This is good practice at any time of the year.

 10. Toys and Batteries